-Like unnamed or anonymous PL/SQL blocks, subprograms have a declarative part, an executable part, and an optional exception-handling part.
+Like unnamed (anonymous) PL/SQL blocks, subprograms have three parts.
+These are a declarative part, an executable part, and an optional exception-handling part.

 - The executable part contains statements that assign values, control execution, and manipulate Oracle data.

 PROCEDURE debit_account (acct_id INTEGER, amount REAL) IS old_balance REAL; new_balance REAL; overdrawn EXCEPTION; BEGIN SELECT bal INTO old_balance FROM accts WHERE acct_no = acct_id; new_balance := old_balance – amount; IF new_balance < 0 THEN RAISE overdrawn; ELSE UPDATE accts SET bal = new_balance WHERE acct_no = acct_id; END IF; EXCEPTION WHEN overdrawn THEN … END debit_account;

 When invoked, it accepts an account number and a debit amount.
 It uses the account number to select the account balance from the accts table.
 Then, it uses the debit amount to compute a new balance.
 If the new balance is less than zero, an exception is raised, otherwise, the bank account is updated.